 Website design matters

 Research has demonstrated that visitors use a website’s appearance as a factor when deciding whether or not to trust it.
 That means that how your website look is very important.
-Even if your site works well, it may fail to bring in customers if they don’t like how the site looks.
+Even if your site works well, it may fail to bring in customers if they don’t like how it looks.
 Or, worse, having a dated site may lead to clients questioning the legitimacy of the website itself.
 That’s why we devote significant time to getting website design right.
 In all our designs, we strive to create intuitive sites that work well and look great.

 Current but custom website design

 During the design phase, we work with our clients to create a modern and user-friendly site.
 A part of how users consider the appearance of a site is whether or not its style matches current trends.
 An outdated site may lead visitors to question if the information on it is still accurate and otherwise question the site’s usefulness.
-To avoid these issues, we work to stay up-to-date on design trends so that our sites match current styles.
+To avoid these issues, we work to stay up-to-date on design trends so that our site designs match current styles.

 Of course, within trends we also consider our clients’ audiences and how they will view various trends.
 Ripped jeans have their place and are officially cool again, but that doesn’t mean they’re appropriate for a conservative office.
 Similarly, brutalist websites can grab attention and stand out, but they won’t convey the right mood and feeling for many businesses.
 When designing websites, we balance current trends with how our client’s audience will perceive a design.
 We also think about longevity — some trends are simply trends that won’t last.
 Others are improvements over existing systems and worth adopting.